paulsubarna/CONFEDMADE/README.md

 # Masked Autoencoders are Efficient Continual Federated Learners

-This repository is an official Tensorflow 2 implementation of [Masked Autoencoders are Efficient Continual Federated Learners] (**NeurIps 2023**)
+This repository is an official Tensorflow 2 implementation of [Masked Autoencoders are Efficient Continual Federated Learners]